 R-ATP

 Bowling Green State University is authorized to certify graduates of the aviation program in meeting the academic eligibility requirements towards the FAA Restricted Airline Transport Pilot (R-ATP) certificate.
 This authority may allow for pilots with fewer than 1,500 hours of flight time to obtain a R-ATP certificate.
-A Restricted ATP certificate allows a pilot to serve as a co-pilot at 1,000 hours with 60 credits of approved coursework or 1,250 hours with 30 credits of approved coursework until he or she obtains the necessary 1,500 hours.
+A Restricted ATP certificate allows a pilot to serve as a co-pilot at 1,000 hours with 60 credits of approved coursework or 1,250 hours with 30 credits of approved coursework until they obtain the necessary 1,500 hours.

 If you are a graduate of the BGSU Aviation program and would like to request an audit for Restricted ATP purposes, please contact: